thismarioperez/squarespace-project-boilerplate/project_title/README.md

 `npm start`
 > The following tasks are executed in parallel:
 >
-> * Starts Squarespace Server, using content from `https://PROJECT_TITLE_SLUG-staging.squarespace.com` and serves files from `/dist/staging/template`.
+> * Assembles template files from root to `build`.
 >
-> * Watches files in `/src/scripts`, `/src/style/`, and `/src/template`.
+> * Starts Squarespace Server, using content from `https://PROJECT_URL-staging.squarespace.com` and serves files from `/build`.
 >
-> * Also runs a Browsersync server in a parallel shell.
+> * Also runs a Browsersync server in a parallel shell that proxys the Squarespace Server.
 >
-> * When LESS and Javascript file changes are detected, the main files are compiled into `/src/template`.
+> * Watches template files in `/scripts`, `/styles/`, `/assets/`, `/bocks/`, `/collections/`, and `./`.
 >
+> * When LESS and Javascript file changes are detected, the main files are compiled into `/build/scripts/` or `/build/styles/`, and browserync is reloaded.
+>
-> * When changes are detected in `/src/template`, the **Staging** template is rebuilt, and browserync is reloaded.
+> * When template file changes are detected, the template is rebuilt into `build`, and browserync is reloaded.

 -

 `npm run server:live`
-> Starts the Squarespace Server, using content from `https://PROJECT_TITLE_SLUG.squarespace.com` and serves files from `/dist/staging/template`.
+> Starts the Squarespace Server, using content from `https://PROJECT_URL.squarespace.com` and serves files from `/build`.

 -

 `npm run build`
-> The main build task that compiles production ready code to the `/dist/live/template` folder.
+> The build task that compiles development code to the `/build` folder.
 >
+> ** _Does not remove source maps from js files_.

+-

+`npm run build:prod`
+> The main build task that compiles production ready code to the `/build` folder.
+>
 > ** _Removes source maps from js files_.

 -

 `npm run lint:js`
-> Lints js files located in `/src/scripts/app` using Eslint.
+> Lints js files located in `/scripts/` using Eslint.

 -

+`npm run deploy`
+> Deploys production ready code to a Development/Staging website.

+-

+`npm run deploy:prod`
+> Deploys finalized production ready code to a Production website.

+-

-Refer to this project's `package.json` file to see what npm scripts power these main build tasks.
+Refer to this project's `package.json` file to see what other npm scripts power these main build tasks.